Triple-T/gradle-play-publisher/README.md

 * `publishApkRelease` - Uploads the APK and the summary of recent changes.
 * `publishListingRelease` - Uploads the descriptions and images for the Play Store listing.
 * `publishRelease` - Uploads everything.
-* `bootstrapReleasePlayResources` - Fetch all existing data from the Play Store to bootstrap the required files and folders.
+* `bootstrapReleasePlayResources` - Fetches all existing data from the Play Store to bootstrap the required files and folders.

 Make sure to set a valid `signingConfig` for the release build type.
 Otherwise, there won't be a publishable APK and the above tasks won't be available.